nuttycream/deeznuts/content/posts/my-academic-magnum-opus.md

 To read more about how the Rust side works, you can take a gander at this [project post](/projects/omniscient), where I go somewhat more in-depth.

+## Final Thoughts

+This was truly an endeavour to say the least, it was arguably the most fun I've ever working on a project.
+Our team worked so well together and we managed to make the most unique robot that happened to also be relatively quick (thanks to the omni-directional wheels provided by Bryan).
+Working on this project opened a completely un-opened side of me - a love for embedded projects and robotics.

 ## Attribution